 When you make a sale through The Exhibit, you will be charged a sales success fee.
-This is 10% of the price you display for each artwork.
-This fee allows us to provide The Exhibit Services to you for free as well as to continue to grow, support and expand the Services we offer you.
+This is 10% of the price you display for each artwork for Free Plan exhibitions or 3.5% for Exhibitor Pro exhibitions.
+The Sales Success fee allows us to provide The Exhibit Services to you for free as well as to continue to grow, support and expand the Services we offer you.

 8.3.
 Digital GST (Goods & Services Tax) or VAT (Value-Added Tax)

 Depending on where you reside, you may be required to pay tax on our Sales Success Fee.
 For Curators who reside in the European Union, we may have to charge you VAT at your country’s VAT rate as our Sales Success Fee is considered a cross-border digital service.

 All transactions on The Exhibit are processed in New Zealand dollars (NZD) as we are a New Zealand based company.
 If the currency of the bank account you have nominated to receive your pay-outs is in a currency other than NZD, a currency conversion will take place.
 If such a currency conversion takes place, you will incur a foreign currency conversion fee of approximately 2% of your pay-out amount.
 Currency conversion is handled automatically by Stripe at the time of the transaction, using their floating exchange rate.

 Please remember that The Exhibit's fees do not include any withholding taxes or other taxes that might apply in your home country.
 You are required to pay The Exhibit the full amount of our fees and may not deduct any applicable taxes from that amount.
 Exhibitors are ultimately responsible for paying any taxes associated with using The Exhibit’s services.

 Exhibitors may be required to pay the following type of fee.
 This fee will be charged to your credit or debit card at time of incurring the fee.